 If you choose to mine Dogecoin solo, it will be difficult to make a profit.
 You will probably spend more money on electricity and hardware than you will make from Dogecoin mining.
 Even if you choose a Dogecoin pool or a cloud pool your profits will be small.

 However, if you think I am telling you to not mine Dogecoin, then you're WRONG!
 Of course, I think you should mine Dogecoin, however, there are simply better ways to make money with DOGE.
 One of the best options is to start trading.
-If you decide to do that it's recommended to choose reliable crypto exchanges, such as Coinbase and Binance.
+If you decide to do that it's recommended to choose reliable crypto exchanges, such as Binance.

 But why?
 Seriously…

 Well, you should mine Dogecoin because it’s fun and you want to be a part of the Dogecoin family.
 Cryptocurrency is going to change the world and you want to be part of that change, right?
 Mining Dogecoin is a great way to get involved.